-A Scotch minister, a few Sundays ago, held out as a warning to his congregation the case of an Aberdeen man who rode on his bicycle on Sundays with the result that "he broke a blood vessel on Monday, went to hell on Wednesday, and was buried on
+A Scotch minister, a few Sundays ago, held out as a warning to his congregation the case of an Aberdeen man who rode on his bicycle on Sundays with the result that "he broke a blood vessel on Monday, went to hell on Wednesday, and was buried on Saturday."

-Mrs. Winelow's Scothing Syrup For children teething, softens the gums, reduces inflam-mation, allays pain, cures wind colic.
-25 cents a bottle-
+Mrs. Winslow's Soothing Syrup For children teething, softens the gums, reduces inflam-mation, allays pain, cures wind colic.
+25 cents a bottlecou.
+When I was a little child like you I was always good and obedient." ..
+I'm glad to know that, mamma,